osama2kabdullah/Quantaslide/README.md

 3. Get the theme code in your local machine and connect it to your development store.
 4. To connect upload the code in your development store.
 5. Use `Shopify Theme Kit` for development.
-5. Make your changes and ensure they adhere to the coding standards.
+6. Make your changes and ensure they adhere to the coding standards.
-6. Submit a pull request with a clear description of your changes.
+7. Submit a pull request with a clear description of your changes.

 ### Technology:

-1. `Splide.js` For slider.
-2. `Bootsrup` for UI styleing and functionality
+1. `Bootsrup` for UI styleing and functionality
-3. `fontawsome` for icons
-4. `Fonts` self hosted.
-Can be found in `assets` folder
+2. `Fonts` self hosted.
+Can be found in `snippets` folder as svg
+3. total zip file size should be less than 1 mb.

 ### Code Style:

 - We adhere to the Dawn theme code style in our development process.
 - Each section file is named starting with `main-`.
 - Initially, we did not utilize localized translation for simplicity.